 It turned out that school was a great place to go.
-Teacher is really nice, like another Mom, but she dresses different.
-We play games and there are loads of other kids, not like at home where it's just me, Mom and Dad.
-There are rules, but not many, and they make us learn new things but that's ok.
-I like learning new things, its easy.
-Before school, I thought all kids were the same but I was wrong about that.
-First off there are girls, now there're different.
+Teacher is really nice, like another Mom, but she dresses differently.
+We play games, and there are loads of other kids, not like at home where it's just me, Mom and Dad.
+There are rules, but not many, and they make us learn new things, but that's ok.
+I like learning new things, it's easy.
+Before school, I thought all kids were the same, but I was wrong about that.
+First off there are girls, now they're different.
 They don't like the same things boy's do at all.
 Some boys are different too.
-Some are loud, some are not, some push and shove, some play nice and some can be mean, that I don't like.
+Some are loud, some are not, some push and shove, some play nice, and some can be mean, that I don't like.

 My best friend is Simon, we do everything together.
 We sit at the same desk, do our lessons together, play together, and eat our lunch together.
 Simon is great, the greatest kid in the world, he could be even greater than me.

 So today is Monday, and I'm very excited because Teacher said she'd have a big surprise for us on Monday.
 I'm dressed extra quick, eat all my breakfast, pack my lunch box, put on my bag and coat and Mom is still sitting at the kitchen table.